patrickfournier/iscan/README.md

 the other ones I found.

-As the title says, these instructions are for Ubuntu, more precisely Ubuntu 20.04.
+As the title says, these instructions are for Ubuntu, more precisely Ubuntu 20.04 and 22.04.
 They may work as is or with modifications in other environments.

 Please also read the original [README](README) file from Epson.